-This is a slightly adapted version of Hans Selye's stress model.
+This is a slightly adapted version of Hans Selye's stress model, where the definition of

 With no or little challenge, we're bored.
 We're in the 'rust-out' zone.

 We don't feel like our capacity is being used and our performance is sub-optimal as a result.

 We need an element of challenge to get us going.

 As the level of challenge increases, performance increases.

 We 'rise to the challenge'.
 We feel like our capacity is being utilised and that feels good.

 There's an optimum range of challenge - the area around the top of the curve, where performance is at its peak.
 The level of challenge is higher but still feels within our capacity.

 ...past that top point on the curve, the level of challenge begins to outstrip our mental and physical capacity and our performance begins to drop.

 We begin to 'feel stressed' in the way we normally use the word and our automatic stress responses kick in.